rbeard0330/software_writing/_posts/2022-02-10-intcode-compiler-in-rust-2.md

 ## Our First Program Run

-Now that we have an interpreter, we're ready write and execute a real program!
+Now that we have an interpreter, we're ready to write and execute a real program!
 Consider the following simple program, written in LLIR, which takes an input, multiplies it by 10, and outputs the result:
 ```
 IN &a
 IMUL #a 10